The Community Neuroarts Coalitions Network

 By using these steps as a guide, you will be on your way to creating a dynamic, community-driven CNC that helps improve lives through the power of the arts.

-For more information, view this webinar featuring the New York City and West Palm Beach CNCs.
+For more information, view this webinar featuring the New York City and Palm Beach County CNCs, or view the press release announcing the launch of the CNC Network.